kirilledition/pykirill/documentation/why.md

    There are a couple of functions that I use nearly always in my research.
 I wanted these functions to be available to me in any environment, including Google Colab.
 By packaging them into an easily installable package, I can ensure they are always at my fingertips, no matter where I'm working.

 2. **Learning Modern Python Practices:**
    I wanted to learn and implement modern practices of Python packaging and development workflow.
-This includes:

-   - Setting up Continuous Integration/Continuous Deployment (CI/CD) for tests and code quality.
-   - Automating documentation building.

-### Tools Used 🛠️
+### Tools Used

 To achieve these goals, I used the following tools: